abphyo/APInews/README.md

 ## Overview

 News App is an Android application that provides users with the latest news articles from various sources.
-It utilizes the News API to fetch real-time news data.
+It utilizes the api provided by "https://newsapi.org" to fetch real-time news data.
 The app is built using modern Android development principles, including Room, DataStore, Navigation Components, Hilt, and follows a clean architecture approach.

 ## Features